mkabakovitch/mkabakovitch.github.io/cap.md

 :::

-As in the in-memory case, you can include files from your `db/data` and `test/data` folders.
-Additionally, you can include the actual database file `db.sqlite`:
+Now, instead of the files from your `db/data` folder you include the actual database file `db.sqlite`:

 ::: code-group